 “Dream big!
 Aim high!
 Go for the highest peak!
 Beat the world’s record!”

-These are my favorite statements for my two daughters until my youngest asked me why.
+These are my favorite statements for my two daughters until my eldest asked me why.
 She wanted to know why can she not dream for something real, go for something achievable, and beat nothing but herself.

 And so I tried my best to make her understand that in life, as a whole, dreaming is one way of discovering ourselves and our limitless capabilities.
 We can always stay safe and dream of climbing only half of the highest peak.
 But then, on our way, we may miss some steps, we can get lost in the wilderness, or we can decide to go back and give up.
 Our aim of reaching halfway, may let us end up conquering only a quarter of the mountain.

 I continued to explain to my daughter that it is the same when she wanted to stay safe in school and aim only for passing grades.
 She may be complacent and will not at all feel challenged.
 People by nature share the same hierarchy of needs with self-fulfillment being the highest on Maslow’s Pyramid.

 Still seeing a big question mark on her sparkling eyes, I wonder how can I explain these further – Maslow’s Hierarchy of Needs and the Percentage of Failure.
 And so I said, “You know that you can always aim for 100% in every scheduled exams and quizzes?
 You know that you can dream to finish school and graduate with honors?
 You know that you can study, review, and pour your heart in learning, don’t you?”

 She was nodding and so I asked her further.
 “But there were days when you failed in your surprise tests and quizzes, right?
 Were there also days when you were having a hard time with your project that you felt afraid that you may not make it to the next level?”